-The rural places in Raymond provide opportunities for smaller scale subdivisions and incremental housing development, including single-
+The rural places in Raymond provide opportunities for smaller scale subdivisions and incremental housing development, including single-family homes, accessory dwelling units, duplexes, and some 2-4 unit buildings.
+All new housing here should be designed as open space

 "This part of town is quiet and peaceful and should remain that way."